scikit-learn-contrib/skglm/doc/add_datafit.rst

 Note that we have not initialized any quantities in the ``initialize`` method.
-Usually it is used to compute a Lipschitz constant of the datafit, used by the optimizers as a step size.
+Usually it serves to compute a Lipschitz constant of the datafit, whose inverse is used by the optimizers as a step size.
 However, in this example, the Poisson datafit has no Lipschitz constant since the eigenvalues of the Hessian matrix are unbounded.
 This implies that a step size is not known in advance and a line search has to be performed at every epoch by the optimizer.